WeGoingProbyn/aether/README.md

 The codebase is structured to:

 - Keep numerical solvers independent of any game engine
-- Enable rapid validation through real-time visualization
+- Enable quick validation through real-time visualization
 - Scale toward more complex geometries and coordinate systems
 - Serve as a potential basis for interactive simulations or games
+- It does not aim to solve transport equations to the detail necessary for real world applications

-At present, the project focuses on solving and visualizing simple PDEs (such as temperature advection–diffusion) on structured Cartesian grids.
+At present, the project focuses on solving and visualizing simple PDEs (such as temperature advection–diffusion) on structured Cartesian grids using finite differences.
+See the issues tab for a todo list of future plans.

 ---